gabrielkuettel/algorand-docs/README.md

    npm install
    ```

-3. Create a `.env` file in the root directory and add your GitHub token (required to avoid rate limits):
+3. Create a `.env` file in the root directory and add your GitHub token with default permissions (required to avoid rate limits):

    ```plaintext
    GITHUB_TOKEN=your_github_token_here